Georgia Tech Orchestras

 Student can choose to audition for either:

-Contact Professor Chaowen Ting if you have questions.
+Contact Professor Chaowen Ting if you have questions after reading info on the website.
 All students are encouraged to sign up for the class first to receive announcements.
 Students will change registration according to the audition results afterwards during Phase II registration.

 Click on the link below to download the prepared piece for each instrument.